RatJuggler/guinea-bot/README.md

 TWITTER_ACCESS_TOKEN
 TWITTER_ACCESS_TOKEN_SECRET
 ```
-## Installing as a service
+## Installing as a service under systemd
 First edit the `guinea-bot.service` file and add any command line options you need, making sure to keep them within the command
 quotes.
+It's also a good idea to set a user as the service doesn't need to run as root.
+Then copy the file to `/etc/systemd/system`
-Then copy the file to `/etc/systemd/system` to create a systemd unit service.
+and enter the following to create a systemd unit service.
 ```
 $ sudo cp guinea-bot.service /etc/systemd/system
 ```